xunguan/xunguan.github.io/_pages/about.md

 # News

+- 08/02/2023

+An invited talk titled 'Silicon Photonics for High-Speed 5G and Optical Networks' will be delivered at ['*OFC2023*'](https://www.ofcconference.org/), session Tu2B, on March 7, 2023, together with Leslie.

 - 26/12/2022

 As one of the two Core-PIs, I have secured an inter-disciplinary funding from Tsinghua SIGS, focusing on the miniaturition of sensors and monitoring of greenhouse gas, together with Prof. Longfei Yu of iEE (Institute of Environment and Ecology), Tsinghua SIGS.